LiberTEM/LiberTEM/docs/source/udf.rst

 ======================

-A common case for analysing big EM data sets is running a reduction operation on each frame of the data set.
+A common case for analysing big EM data sets is running a reduction operation on small subsets of the data set, for example individual detector frames.
 The user-defined functions (UDF) interface of LiberTEM allows users to run their own reduction functions easily, without having to worry about parallelizing, I/O, the details of buffer management and so on.